dartaryan/agenseek/docs/VERCEL-DEPLOYMENT-GUIDE.md

 ---

 ## 🐛 Troubleshooting

+### Issue: "Environment Variable references Secret which does not exist"
+**Error:** `Environment Variable "VITE_SUPABASE_URL" references Secret "supabase-url", which does not exist.`

+**Solution:**
+- ✅ **Fixed!** The `env` section has been removed from `vercel.json`
+- Environment variables should be set in Vercel dashboard, not in `vercel.json`
+- Pull the latest changes to get the fixed `vercel.json`
+- Set environment variables through Vercel dashboard (Settings → Environment Variables)
+- Redeploy after setting the variables

 ### Issue: "Module not found" errors
 **Solution:** Ensure all dependencies are in `package.json` (not just devDependencies if they're needed at runtime)